deepakshinde/darksea/README.md

 ## Quick Setup

 If your app *is* an administration tool you can get setup quickly.
-Being that this is a Bootstrap theme, you will need to include Bootstrap in your `Gemfile` alongside this theme.
+Being that this is a Bootstrap theme, you will need to include Bootstrap in your `Gemfile` alongside.
+Go ahead and [setup Bootstrap](https://github.com/twbs/bootstrap-rubygem) before proceeding below.

 ```ruby
 # Gemfile